Russian prison service transfers Alexei Navalny to hospital | DW | 19.04.2021

 Russian dissident Alexei Navalny has been moved from his prison to a hospital for convicts, officials say.
 EU foreign ministers are meeting to discuss the Kremlin critic's health, saying they hold Russia responsible.

+The statement said Navalny's condition was considered "satisfactory" and he had agreed to take vitamin supplements.

+Navalny's own doctors has previously warned that the dissident, who is currently on hunger strike, could die "any minute."

-Foreign ministers were set to meet virtually on Monday as the EU urged Russia to grant dissident Alexei Navalny "immediate access to medical professionals he trusts."
+EU foreign ministers were set to meet virtually on Monday as Brussels urged Russia to grant Navalny "immediate access to medical professionals he trusts.

-Doctors have warned that Navalny, who is currently on hunger strike in a Russian penal colony, could die "any minute."

 European Union foreign policy chief Josep Borrell on Monday said the bloc would hold Russia "responsible" for Navalny's health.